Nikelroid/Multi-Modal-Sentiment-Classification/README-PHASE3.md

 </code></pre>

-<h2 id="use-transformer-model-as-a-backbone">7.
-Use Transformer Model as a Backbone</h2>
+<h2 id="use-transformer-model-as-a-backbone">Part 7: Use Transformer Model as a Backbone</h2>
 <p>In this section, we utilize a transformer model as a backbone for our task.</p>

 <h3>Essential Imports</h3>